 The APR (Annual Percentage Rate) is a credit card’s yearly interest rate plus any other fees associated with the card.
 It's the law for lenders to show an APR when they advertise a credit product - and since it's calculated in the same way by every company, it makes it easier to compare credit cards across the board.

 Here's how APR is charged.
 An APR of 15% means that if you carry a debt of £1000, over one year you will pay back approximately £150 more than the amount you borrowed*.

 Generally, the lower the APR, the better.
 However, if you’re planning on paying your balance in full every month, you don’t need to be too concerned with the APR as you won’t be charged any interest.

-If you aren’t planning on paying your balance off every month, the Money Advice Service has a Credit card calculator that you can use to calculate how much interest you will have to pay depending on your monthly repayments.
+If you don't think you'll be able pay off to your full balance off every month, the Money Advice Service has a credit card calculator that you can use to calculate how much interest you will have to pay depending on your monthly repayments.
 It also shows you how long it will take to pay off the balance.